AODtorusan/esphome-influxdb_v2_oss/FULL_CONFIGURATION.md

 interval:
   - interval: 30s
     then:
-      - influxdb.publish_batch:
+      - influxdb.queue_batch:
           - _pm
           - _co2
           - _temperature_c
           - _temperature_f
 ```

-The final section sets up an `interval` timer to publish some of the
+The final section sets up an `interval` timer to queue some of the
 measurements every 30 seconds.
-The `publish_batch` action is used
+The `queue_batch` action is used
-to ensure that all of the referenced measurements are published with
+to ensure that all of the referenced measurements are queued with
 identical timestamps.